ekirlilar/testPython/README.md

-# Rock 💎 Paper ☐ Scissor ✄ in Python!
+# Rock 💎 Paper ☐ Scissors ✄ in Python!

 Pick your wepon and play against the computer - you'll be only get a virtual sting if you lose!